-MEG has regulatory approvals in place to support up to 210,000 bbls/d at the Christina Lake Project.
-At a steam oil ratio of 2.2, MEG has developed oil processing capacity of approximately 110,000 bbls/d at its Christina Lake central plant facility, prior to any impact of scheduled maintenance activity or outages.
+MEG has regulatory approvals in place to support production rates up to 210,000 bbls/d at the Christina Lake Project.
+MEG has developed oil processing capacity of approximately 110,000 bbls/d at its Christina Lake central plant facility, prior to any impact of scheduled maintenance activity or outages.